blastcloud/hybrid-docs/docs/extending/readme.md

 ### Class Overview

-Though these methods are called directly on an `Expectation` instance, they exist as separate classes that extend the `Base` filter class and implement the `With` interface.
+Though these methods are called directly on an `Expectation` instance, they exist as separate classes that extend the `BlastCloud\Chassis\Filters\Base` class and implement the `BlastCloud\Chassis\Interfaces\With` interface.
 For our example, let's imagine we are working with a web API where we send user information.
 However, we want to ensure that the request contains only the information of specific users.

 Our ideal filter API would be the following method where we can pass in an array of user IDs.